Nearly 10 million lives are lost each year to late-stage cancer.¹

 At PanGIA Biotech, we believe early detection is the key to curing cancer.

-Our mission is to revolutionize cancer detection with the true liquid biopsy.
+Our mission is to revolutionize cancer detection with the true liquid biopsy, enabled by the PanGIA Analysis System (PAS).

 We’re creating a world where detection is accurate, non-invasive, and accessible—powered by AI and grounded in rigorous science.